 We are doing all this whilst keeping the level of our Council Tax to one of the very lowest of any County Council in the country.
-The increase is less than inflation and equivalent to £1 per week for a Band D property
+The increase is less than inflation and equivalent to £1.33 per week for a Band D property.

-A record £25m extra to protect the most vulnerable
+- a record £40m extra to protect the most vulnerable adults and children

-Where the money comes from to pay for the 2022-23 Budget
+Where the money comes from to pay for the 2023 to 2024 Budget

 The majority of the Council’s funding is from Council Tax income and the County area is allowed to keep up to 50% of the business rate growth collected in Worcestershire since the introduction of the Business Rates Retention Scheme in April 2013.

-The cost of providing our services in 2022-23, net of specific grants, is £375.4 million which has increased by £19.9 million from the previous year.
-Additional cost pressures in respect of inflation and increases in the demand for services such as the extra numbers of people needing social care are the main reasons for this increase some of which are significantly higher than the general rate of inflation.
+The cost of providing our services in 2023/24, net of specific grants, is £400.8 million which has increased by £27.6 million from the previous year.
+Additional cost pressures in respect of inflation and increases in the demand for services such as the extra numbers of people needing social care are the main reasons for this increase, some of which are significantly higher than the general rate of inflation.

-- £155m Adult social care, Public Health and Communities
+- £160m - Adult social care and Communities